Canon M3 vs Panasonic ZS70

 It is notable that the M3 has a hotshoe, while the ZS70 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M3 and the ZS70 have been discontinued, but can regularly be found used on eBay.
+Both the M3 and the ZS70 have been discontinued, but can regularly be found used on ebay.
 The M3 was replaced by the Canon M6, while the ZS70 was followed by the Panasonic ZS80.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the M3 and ZS70 can be found, respectively, in the Canon M3 Manual (free pdf) or the online Panasonic ZS70 Manual.

 So how do things add up?
 Is the Canon M3 better than the Panasonic ZS70 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.